Our Common Ground: Towards a shared understanding of the UHC Law and its opportunities and challenges for the private sector in the Philippines

-ISPOR Session on Bayesian & Markov Modelling: A Case Study on Vaccination
+ISPOR Session on Bayesian and Markov Modelling: A Case Study on Vaccination

 3 October 2018

-In October, ISPOR Philippines hosted a session on Bayesian and Markov Modelling.
-The activity focused on the application of computational statistics in actual health care problems.
-Using computational statistics, health policymakers are able to better quantify the cost of living for use in decision making.
+In October, the ISPOR Philippines Chapter hosted a session on Bayesian and Markov Modelling.
+The activity focused on the application of computational statistics in actual healthcare problems.
+Using computational statistics, health policymakers are able to better quantify the cost-of-living for use in decision making.